 Interestingly, this is a new development that did not exist under the Keating Government enterprise bargaining system, and it remains to be seen the extent to which the new arrangements will incorporate an element of compulsion against parties that do not want multi-employer bargaining.

 In any event, Fair Work Australia is now expected to have a hands-on role in getting parties to talk and arbitrate if negotiations break down.

 How will multi-employer bargaining work in practice?

-- history of bargaining in the industry in which the employees work.
+- the history of bargaining in the industry in which the employees work;

 Individual employers will be able to seek an exemption from the process if they believe they should not be included.
 Decisions by Fair Work Australia that allow multi-employer bargaining will be subject to appeal.
 Factors that will be relevant in determining whether a particular employer should be exempted will include:

 - whether that employer has over-award terms and conditions of employment in place for its employees; and

 - the degree to which existing terms and conditions of employment were developed with employee consultation.